 Many people wonder how to eat spaghetti like an Italian.
 Twirling spaghetti against a spoon?
 Cutting spaghetti in small pieces?

 Forget the spoon, and never, ever cut pasta in Italy.
 That feels like a sacrilege.
-The only way to eat spaghetti like an Italian (and any other type of long and thin pasta) is learning to master the art of winding them up the fork.
-To wind spaghetti around the fork, you need to catch a few strands near the edge of the plate.
-Then gently twirl the fork, give it a quick lift, and porch it to your mouth.
+The only way to eat spaghetti like an Italian (and any other type of long and thin pasta) is by learning to master the art of winding them up the fork.
+To wind spaghetti around the fork, you must catch a few strands near the edge of the plate.
+Then gently twirl the fork, give it a quick lift, and porch it into your mouth.
 With a little practice at home, you’ll become a champion at eating spaghetti as Italians do.

 I’ll never forget the day when an American friend asked me: “Oh, there are mountains in Italy?“.